hercules2209/Cyclone/README.md

 python3 UI_WithLoad.py
 ```
 *Note the above commands mioght not run in windows.
 In that case replace ```python3``` by ```python``` also if ```pip``` doesn't work try ```pip3```

+To try training the Models yourself you can use the cyclonev1-0.ipynb file.
+All you need to do is uncomment import statement for the required model and set the base_model as it.

 # Trained Models
 All the trained models are available at https://drive.google.com/drive/folders/1_SyshvdaHpnMJFS67Nxkr3w2Xib48tFk?usp=sharing